fwoosh-dev/fwoosh/plugins/panel-story-description/README.md

 # `@fwoosh/panel-story-description`

-Display your story's jsDoc description as a panel in the storybook.
+Display your story's jsDoc description as a panel in the workbench.

 ## Installation